Civilization

-Civilization, as its etymology suggests, is a concept originally associated with towns and cities.
+The word civilization relates to the Latin civitas or 'city'.
+As the National Geographic Society has explained it: "This is why the most basic definition of the word civilization is 'a society made up of cities.'"

 The earliest emergence of civilizations is generally connected with the final stages of the Neolithic Revolution in West Asia, culminating in the relatively rapid process of urban revolution and state formation, a political development associated with the appearance of a governing elite.